julianna-langston/chart2music/docs/API/Data.md

 ## Multiple plot types

-If you want to plot multiple types of plots on the same chart, you can provide those types as an array.
+If you want to show multiple types of plots on the same chart, you can provide those types as an array.

 Here's an example of a band plot AND a line plot.